July 10-17, 2016

 Baroque Opera: Reinhard Keiser's Pomona Jason McStoots, stage director; Kevin Mallon, conductor.

-Vocal Soloist Program: Opera scenes with Julianne Baird and Richard Stone.
+Vocal Soloist Program: "Venetian" opera scenes from Vienna and Innsbruck for singers with lute continuo coached by Julianne Baird and Richard Stone with staging by David Morris.
 Ensemble Coaching with Aaron Sheehan.

 9:00 a.m.
 Master classes